 This is guide about what is an Advance Directive for Health Care and gives information so a person can determine if an Advance Directive for Health Care is appropriate for them under their... more

 Written by attorney John C Peick, over 1 year ago.

 Shakespeares Shylock wanted to exact his pound of flesh, but the Court warned him, shed no drop of blood.
 The courts and consumers attitude to those that charge interest has not much... more

 Written by attorney Marisa Nelson, over 2 years ago.

 An Advance Health Care Directive lays out your wishes regarding life-sustaining treatment, organ donation, funeral arrangements, etc., so that your agent, family members, and doctor will be... more

-Written by attorney Matthew Majeski, over 2 years ago.
+Written by attorney Matthew Majeski, almost 3 years ago.